-e.
+d.
+A description of how the amendment will impact the estimated cost to complete permanent closure pursuant to the chapterAct; (3-18-22)( e.
 A cost estimate to implement the amended permanent closure plan, prepared in accordance with Subsection 071.02 of these rules; and (3-18-22)

 f.
-Payment of a reasonable fee as may be determined by the director in accordance with Section 47-1508, Idaho Code.
+Payment of a reasonable fee as may be determined by the director Director in accordance with Section 47-1508, Idaho Code.
 (3-18-22)

-03. Modification at Request of Director.
-If, following consultation with the DEQ, the director determines that cause exists to amend the permanent closure plan the director shall-will notify the operator in writing of his determination and explain the circumstances that have arisen which require the permanent closure plan to be amended.
-Within thirty (30) days or as agreed by the operator and the Department, the operator shall-must submit an application to amend the permanent closure plan in accordance with Subsection 091.02.
+03. Modification at Request of DirectorDirector.
+If, following consultation with the DEQ, the directorDirector determines that cause exists to amend the permanent closure plan the directorDirector shall-will notify the operator in writing of his determination and explain the circumstances that have arisen which require the permanent closure plan to be amended.
+Within thirty (30) days or as agreed by the operator and the Department, the operator shallmust submit an application to amend the permanent closure plan in accordance with Subsection 091.02.
 (3-18-22)()

 04. Adjustment.
-Adjustments to an approved permanent closure plan may be made by agreement between the director and the operator, if the adjustment is consistent with the overall objectives of the approved permanent closure plan and so long as applicable surface and ground water quality standards will be met.
-(3-18-22)
+Adjustments to an approved permanent closure plan may be made by agreement between the $\frac{\text{director}}{\text{Director}}$ and the operator; if the adjustment is consistent with the overall objectives of the approved permanent closure plan and so long as applicable surface and ground water quality standards will be met.(3-18-22)